github/training-kit/intermediate/index.md

 {% capture lab %}
 1. Understand the side effects of `reset` and discarding commit history
-2. Using the `reflog` to review orphaned commits and past, local repo interactions
+2. Using the `reflog` to review orphaned commits and past, local repository interactions
 3. Applying `reflog` commit SHAs and the `reset` to recover lost commits
 {% endcapture %}{% include lab %}